ankur512512/backbase-terraform/README.md

 	git clone url

-2. cd into that project with below command:
+2. cd into that project with below command

         cd backbase-terraform